tguild/vehicle_signal_specification/BUILD.md

 ### Make sure that your changes pass CI checks

 Continuous Integration (CI) checks are defined in the [workflows](.github/workflows) folder.
-They consist of the following areas
+They consist of the following areas.

 #### Signoff
 All commits must be signed-off, see [CONTRIBUTING.md](CONTRIBUTING.md)